 We would like our customers to wash their hands with soap and water before entering the searchroom, not use hand sanitiser.
 Sanitiser can leave a sticky residue on your hands which may transfer to our precious documents and damage them.
 Please do not bring your own bottles of sanitiser into the searchroom.
-There are handwashing facilities in the toilets by the exhibition in our foyer.
+There are handwashing facilities in the toilets in our foyer.

-What facilities will be available?
+What facilities are available?

 - Toilets and disabled toilets with hand washing facilities

 - Public areas of the building, including our searchroom, are fully wheelchair accessible